DAOsign/ethereum-smart-contracts/README.md

-# Daosign Smart Contracts
+# DAOsign Smart Contracts

 This repository houses a collection of Ethereum smart contracts, developed as part of the DAOsign project.
 DAOsign leverages blockchain technology to generate, store, and validate Agreement Proofs.

 ## Overview

-Daosign aims to transition the generation, storage, and validation of Agreement Proofs from IPFS to the blockchain.
+DAOsign aims to transition the generation, storage, and validation of Agreement Proofs from IPFS to the blockchain.
 This shift carries numerous benefits:

 - **Longevity**: Unlike data on IPFS, which may disappear if no nodes are interested in storing it, blockchain data is immutable and perpetually accessible.
 - **Immutability**: Tampering with data on blockchains like Ethereum or Polygon is considerably more challenging than on IPFS.